cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 midPoint as the identity governance engine, integrating a simulated HR data source (CSV) with an OpenLDAP directory as the target system.

+## Scope Note
+This project focuses on the core mechanics of identity governance and lifecycle automation — specifically, automated Joiner-Mover-Leaver (JML) provisioning and deprovisioning.

 ## Architecture
 ![Architecture Diagram](iga-lifecycle-architecture.png)